 Systemic racism includes the complex array of antiblack practices, the unjustly gained political-economic power of whites, the continuing economic and other resource inequalities along racial lines, and the white racist ideologies and attitudes created to maintain and rationalize white privilege and power.
 Systemic here means that the core racist realities are manifested in each of society’s major parts.
 If you break a three dimensional hologram into separate parts and shine a laser through any one part, you can project the whole three-dimensional image again from within that part.
 Like a hologram, each major part of U.S. society—the economy, politics, education, religion, the family—reflects the fundamental reality of systemic racism.
 (Loc.
 111)

 For Feagin, systemic racism is the whole complex of racist ideas, institutions, and social, political, and economic systems which entrench inequalities, owing to centuries of White racial oppression.
 In other words, it is racism embedded in the fabric of society.
 It is also essential to note that Feagin’s definition is grounded in socio-historical reality.
 It is not stipulative; it is descriptive and explanatory.
-As we will see, this socio-historic contextual definition fits more comfortably within the CRT approach we will discuss below.
+As we will see, this socio-historic contextual definition fits more comfortably within the CRT approach discussed below.

 Following Feagin, definitions tended to move away from his obvious Black/White binary and also began to focus more on society-wide racial disparities, specifically amplifying disparate impact as a central defining feature.